Time Management Strategies to Thrive Online

 Keep a calendar

-âIf I didnât have my planner, well, I start to feel anxiety just thinking about not having it,â she says. âIâve made sure every week I have something that Iâm doing thatâs working towards whatever project or assignment thatâs going to be due at the end of the week or whenever we meet in person.â
+âIf I didnât have my planner...
+I start to feel anxiety just thinking about not having it,â she says. âEach week I make sure I'm working toward whatever project or assignment that will be due.â

 She encourages students to maintain their regular coursework schedule even if thereâs a holiday or other break.

-âDonât use that as an opportunity to completely disengage from your schoolwork, keep your scheduled class days or lecture times in your calendar and follow through with that obligation,â she says.
+âDonât use that as a chance to completely disengage from your schoolwork.
+Keep your scheduled class or lecture times in your calendar and follow through with it,â she says.

 Doing so will keep you on-task and allow you to see where you can enjoy down-time without falling behind.

-âKnow itâs OK every once in a while to say, âOK, I need to have fun,ââ Rush says. âYou need to have that balance where youâre not stressed all the time.â
+âItâs OK every now and then to say, âOK, I need to have fun,ââ Rush says. âYou need to have that balance where youâre not stressed all the time.â

-As a working nurse practitioner, Dr. Samantha Lilley says setting a schedule was key for her academic success and maintaining a work-life balance as she completed both her Master of Science in Nursing online and her Doctor of Nursing Practice online at the Âé¶čAV.
+As a working nurse practitioner, Dr. Samantha Lilley says setting a schedule was key.
+That's how she maintained work-life balance while earning her M.S. in Nursing online and her Doctor of Nursing Practice online.

-âI didnât just hope I had time to spend with my daughter or hope we had time for a date night,â she says. âWe planned for park days, we planned for family time.
+âI didnât just hope I had time to spend with my daughter or hope we had time for a date night,â she says. âWe planned park days, we planned family time.
 If I wouldnât have, I donât know if it would have ever happened.â

 Track your progress

-Itâs important to remember that you are responsible for your education and progress, and itâs incumbent upon you to know how youâre doing in a given course.
+Remember that you are responsible for your progress.
+Itâs your job to know how youâre doing in a given course.

-âThereâs a wonderful sense of relief when you calculate your grades and you see you need to make a 39-F on the final exam and you can still finish with an A,â she says. âOn the flip-side, you do your averaging and see, âoh, I need to make a 76-C if I want to finish with a B or an A.ââ
+âThereâs relief when you calculate your grades and you can make a 39-F on the final and still finish with an A,â she says. âOn the flip side, you may see, âI need to make a 76-C to finish with a B or an A.ââ

 âThereâs no guarantee youâll be told how youâre doing.
-Itâs on you,â says Rush. âNobody wants you to fail, but you need to make sure you take control.
+Itâs on you,â says Rush. âNobody wants you to fail, but you need to make sure you take control."

 Give yourself breaks

-Rush says she learned about this technique during a lunch-and-learn held by the Grad School (Facebook link) and itâs been a âgamechangerâ for getting things done.
+Rush learned about this technique during a lunch-and-learn held by Grad School.
+Itâs been a game changer for getting things done.

-âAnybody can focus on a task for 25 minutes, whether itâs read for 25 minutes or write for 25 minutes or study or create your flashcards â or whatever it is,â she says. âFor four rounds of 25 minutes, youâre looking at a little less than two hours, and thereâs so much accomplished because youâre not distracted during that 25 minutes going to different things.
+âAnybody can focus on a task for 25 minutes.
+Whether itâs reading for 25 minutes or writing for 25 minutes, studying or making your flashcards.
+Whatever it is,â she says. âFor four rounds of 25 minutes, a little less than two hours, thereâs so much accomplished because youâre not distracted.
 Itâs a wonderful technique.â

 Build a support system

-âDuring this 15-week period, Iâm going to probably say no to you because I have something else that cannot wait,â she says.
+âI'd tell them, 'Iâll likely say no to you because I have something else that can't wait,'â she says.

 As an online student, those boundaries are especially important.

-âIf you were on campus and going to class, would you consistently be asked to skip class to go to work?
-Would you consistently be asked to skip class to hang out with your partner or to start dinner early?â Rush asks. âWhat would be the reasonable expectations of you if you were on campus?
-If you set those expectations early and maintain those expectations, it will become a habit for you and the people in your life so you can easily manage your time.â
+âIf you were a student on campus, would you be asked to skip class to go to work?
+Would you be asked to skip class to hang out with your partner or to start dinner early?â Rush asks. âWhat would be the expectations if you were on campus?
+If you set those early and maintain them, it'll become habit for you and the people in your life.â